 Last Updated on

-Are you up for a refreshing, spicy, flavorful stir fry that takes barely any work?
-If so, I suggest this easy and delicious chicken noodle dish.
-I flavored it with lime zest, sesame oil, garlic, ginger, cilantro and a chili pepper (in addition to the usual suspects: soy sauce, rice vinegar and honey).
-For the noodle part I used hokkien here but soba work just as well.
+This delicious chicken noodle stir fry is flavored with lime zest, sesame oil, garlic, ginger, cilantro and a fresh chili pepper (in addition to the more “standard” stir fry ingredients: soy sauce, rice vinegar and honey).
+For the noodle part in this recipe I used hokkien (which are Asian egg noodles) but soba work just as well.

 - 6 tablespoons soy sauce

 - 1 small garlic clove, minced or pressed